 We kick off our xenophobia induced classic program with a sweltering Deep South classic released only two years after the end of the Jim Crow segregation laws and a year before Dr. King was assassinated.
-Sydney Poitier demanded the film would be shot in Illinois after he and Harry Belafonte were almost killed by the KKK during a trip to Mississippi.
+Sidney Poitier demanded the film would be shot in Illinois after he and Harry Belafonte were almost killed by the KKK during a trip to Mississippi.
 The film is carried by a commanding Poitier as Virgil Tibbs but also sports a fantastic supporting cast including Warren Oates, Lee Grant and Rod Steiger.
 Scored by a young Quincy Jones with a title song by the late great Ray Charles, this classic will be shown as the first feature of a two-parter with the 1984 Eddie Murphy action comedy Beverly Hills Cop.

 Cast: Sidney Poitier, Rod Steiger, Warren Oates, Lee Grant